Reginald Harry MILES (1885–1917)

-At the time of the 1881 census Reginald’s father, Harry Miles (18) was working as a gardener and lodging in a house in Puddletown, Dorset.
-His mother, Lucy Draper (14) was living with her laundress mother and younger brother in New High Street, Headington.
+At the time of the 1881 census, four year's before his parents's marriage, Reginald’s father Harry Miles (18) was working as a gardener and lodging in a house in Puddletown, Dorse, while his mother Lucy Draper (14) was living with her laundress mother and younger brother in New High Street, Headington.

 His parents were married at St Andrew's Church on 10 August 1885 and had the following children:

 - Reginald Harry Miles (born in New Headington on 22 December 1885 and baptised at St Andrew’s Church on 31 January 1886)

 - William Miles (born in New Headington on 12 February 1888 and baptised at St Andrew’s Church on 8 April)

 - Lucy Miles (born in New Headington on 6 March 1890 and privately baptised by St Andrew's Church on 9 April);

 died aged five weeks and buried at Headington Cemetery on 15 April 1890

 - Frank Miles (born in New Headington in 1891 and baptised at St Andrew’s Church on 12 April)

 - Arthur Miles (born in New Headington on 21 April 1893 and baptised at St Andrew’s Church on 18 June)